 These courses are designed to allow students to conduct individual research and/or projects for credit while under the supervision of a faculty member from the department.
 Pre-requisite: Department approval

-296, 297, 298, 299 Special Topics 1 to 4 Credits
+296, 297, 298, 299 Special

+Topics

 These courses are designed to allow flexibility in the department.
 New courses may be introduced under Special Topics.
 Courses offered under Special Topics can be taken for pass/fail.